platformsh/legacy-cli/CONTRIBUTING.md

 ./scripts/test/unit.sh
 ```

-Tests are also run on Travis CI: https://travis-ci.org/platformsh/platformsh-cli

 ## Developing in a docker container

 If you don't have PHP installed locally or for other reasons want to do development on the